benborgers/www/posts/emoji-favicon.md

 ---
 title: How to use an emoji as a favicon
 date: 2020-03-18
+tags:
-tags: programming
+    - programming
+    - emojicdn
 ---
 You can't directly use an emoji as a favicon, a favicon needs to be an image.

 However, you can get an image of the emoji using [EMOJICDN](https://emojicdn.elk.sh):

 ```html
 <link rel="icon" href="https://emojicdn.elk.sh/🍉" />